Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series: Related Work

-While VAE based models produce homoscedastic variance; one can produce heteroscedastic variance by outputting the distribution parameters.
-Gaussian Process Regression (GPR)~\cite{WR06} provides full joint posterior distributions over interpolation outputs.
-GPR models can be directly implemented on AsTS by applying one model for each channel.
-On the other hand, GPRs can be used in multivariate setting but it requires a positive definite constraint on the co-variance matrix. \cite{SM22} show that the GPR that uses a single GP for channel provides better results compared to the GPR that works in multivariate setting~\cite{BC07} for AsTS.
-Finally, \cite{SM22} proposed HETVAE model which is the first work (and only work that is prior to us to the best of our knowledge) that deals with the problem of probabilistic interpolation in AsTS.
-It consists of an Uncertainty aware multi-Time Attention Networks (UnTAN) that uses a combination of probabilistic and deterministic paths to output heteroscedastic variance.
+While VAE and diffusion-based models can produce homoscedastic variance, it is also possible to produce heteroscedastic variance, where the uncertainty in the predictions varies across different predictions.
+One approach to producing heteroscedastic variance is to output the distribution parameters, rather than a fixed point estimate.
+Gaussian Process Regression (GPR)~\cite{WR06} provides full joint posterior distributions over interpolation outputs, which can be used to produce heteroscedastic variance.
+GPR models can be directly implemented on IMTS by applying one model for each channel.
+Multi-task Gaussian Process~\cite{BC07} have been studied for the multivariate setting but they require a positive definite covariance matrix.
+In~\cite{DP14}, D{\"u}richen et.al., studied various kernels for the Multi-task Gaussian Process for the analysis of IMTS.
+Finally, HETVAE model, proposed in~\cite{SM22} is the first work that deals with the problem of probabilistic interpolation in IMTS and provides heteroscedastic variance.
+The HETVAE model consists of an Uncertainty-aware multi-Time Attention Networks (UnTAN) that uses a combination of probabilistic and deterministic paths to output heteroscedastic variance.

-In our work, we use an attention based model for the probabilistic interpolation.
-Our model operates on a set of observations and produces heteroscedastic variance.
+In this work, an attention-based model called Tripletformer is proposed for probabilistic interpolation of irregularly sampled time series with missing values (IMTS).
+Tripletformer operates on the set of observations and produces outputs with heteroscedastic variance.